Love & Hip Hop: Peak (2014–17)

-On April 14, 2014, VH1 announced that Love & Hip Hop: Atlanta would be returning for a third season on May 5, 2014.
-From this point on, the show would air continuously, with an incarnation of the franchise airing nearly every Monday on VH1.
-The season was a huge ratings success, with the series premiere having a combined rating of 5.6 million viewers and continuing to set ratings records throughout the season.
-The outrageous storylines and scandals, particularly Mimi and Nikko's sex tape, Benzino's non-fatal shooting and Joseline and Stevie's violent behavior at the reunion special, garnered a media storm and made its cast members tabloid fixtures.
+On April 14, 2014, VH1 announced that Love & Hip Hop: Atlanta's third season would premiere on May 5, 2014.
+The Love & Hip Hop franchise would be broadcast year-round continuously from this point, with an incarnation airing nearly every Monday on VH1.
+Atlantas third season was a huge ratings success, with the season premiere having a combined rating of 5.6 million viewers and continuing to set ratings records throughout the season.
+The season's storylines and scandals (particularly Mimi and Nikko's sex tape, Benzino's non-fatal shooting and Joseline and Stevie's violent behavior at the reunion special) garnered intense media coverage and made its cast members tabloid fixtures.

-On August 18, 2014, VH1 announced Love & Hip Hop: Hollywood, the Los Angeles-based spin-off of Love & Hip Hop, would make its series premiere on September 15, 2014.
+On August 18, 2014, VH1 announced Love & Hip Hop: Hollywood, a new Los Angeles-based spin-off, would make its premiere on September 15, 2014.
 The show was notable for its high-profile cast, with the youngest and most established group of cast members in the franchise thus far, including Ray J, B2K's Omarion and Lil' Fizz, Soulja Boy and their significant others.
 On October 15, 2014, VH1 announced that K. Michelle would leave Love & Hip Hop: New York to star in her own spin-off show K. Michelle: My Life.
-The show would premiere on November 3, 2014 after Love & Hip Hop: Hollywood's eighth episode and run for six weeks.

-On December 2, 2014, VH1 announced that Love & Hip Hop: New York would be returning for a fifth season on December 15, 2014.
+The show would premiere on November 3, 2014, after Love & Hip Hop: Hollywood's eighth episode and run for six weeks.
+On December 2, 2014, VH1 announced that Love & Hip Hop: New Yorks fifth season would premiere on December 15, 2014.